 This discussion-based course offers a detailed introduction to Evolutionary Developmental Biology.
 The field seeks to explain evolutionary events through the mechanisms of Developmental Biology and Genetics.
 The course is structured into different modules.
 First we will look at the developmental genetic mechanisms that can cause variation.
 Then we focus on how alterations of these mechanisms can generate novel structural changes.
 We will then examine a few areas of active debate, where Evo-Devo is attempting to solve major problems in evolutionary biology.
 We will conclude by drafting critiques of Intelligent Design.
 Students will be required to present, read, and discuss primary literature in each module.
 Prereq: BIOL 225 or BIOL 362 or permission.

-Biology 216: Introduction to Biology, Developmental Biology Module (Spring Semester)
+Biology 216: Introduction to Biology, Developmental Biology Module (Fall Semester)